cern-eos/eos/doc/configuration/lru.rst

 Automatic time based layout conversion if a file reaches a defined age
 ``````````````````````````````````````````````````````````````````````
 This policy allows to convert a file from the current layout into a defined layout.
+A *placement policy* (cf. :doc:`geoscheduling`)  can be specified.
+It is an unformation in case, the file is matched for conversion but it is not considered in the matching process.

 .. code-block:: bash